 Jordan v.
 Shrader, 18-cv-1225-MSK-NYW

-The lawsuit alleges a failure of the Jefferson County Sheriff’s Office, the Denver Sheriff’s Office, and the City & County of Denver to provide sign language interpreters for two individuals who are deaf.
-The two Plaintiffs in this case are Ruthie Jordan and Mary Patricia Graham-Kelly.
-Both individuals are deaf and communicate with American Sign Language.
+The lawsuit alleges a failure of the Jefferson County Sheriff’s Office, the Denver Sheriff’s Office, and the City & County of Denver to provide sign language interpreters for individuals who are deaf and who communicate with American Sign Language.

 The United States Department of Justice has issued guidance on issues pertaining to the duties of law enforcement agencies.

 See “Commonly Ask Questions About the Americans with Disabilities Act and Law Enforcement,” available online at https://www.ada.gov/q%26a_law.htm (last visited Oct.
 3, 2019):